sanketuparate/Inventory-App/README.md

 # Inventory-App
 It a fully functional project written in the Node JS programming language..
 Create a UI using HTML and CSS to interact with the inventory.
-Design forms and elements for login,l ogout ,updating and  deleting items.  i
+Design forms and elements for login,l ogout ,updating and  deleting items.

 ![Screenshot 2023-12-03 160333](https://github.com/sanketuparate/Inventory-App/assets/81017631/bdb609e1-9491-4f7a-913c-5faac443f80a)